bear-rsg/4m-association/themes/niu-x2/README.md

 ### Enable/Disable comments

 The theme enables comments for all the articles and pages by default.
-However you can disable comments for some particular articles or pages by setting `Comment` metadata to any value other than `on`, e.g.:title: (.*)
+However you can disable comments for some particular articles or pages by setting `Comment` metadata to any value other than `on`, e.g.:
-date: 2021-03-31

-date: 2021-03-30
     Comment: off

 ### Custom 404